 - Preheat oven to 400°F. Grease cast-iron skillet with vegetable or bacon grease and place in the oven to get it preheated.

-- In a medium mixing bowl add the flour, cornmeal, baking soda, baking powder, salt, and sugar.
+- In a medium mixing bowl, add the cornmeal, flour, baking soda, baking powder, salt, and sugar.
 Whisk to combine well.

 - In a small bowl combine buttermilk, eggs, and oil.
 Make a well in the center of your dry ingredients and add wet ingredients.
 Stir just until the mixture comes together.
 There will be a few lumps remaining.